Model navigation

 • Field name: NavigationMenuItems

-• Data type: Content items
+• Data type: Pages and reusable content

 • Display in editing form: True (Enabled)